julien-tierny/vestec-wp3/README.md

   programming language adopting SPMD model
 * Intel Embree, a collection of high-performance ray tracing kernels

-Eigen, a C++ header-only linear algebra library, is required also by TTK to run on FBK's data.
+Eigen and Spectra, two C++ header-only linear algebra libraries, are also required by TTK to run on Tecnosylva's data.

 Such dependencies are downloaded as binaries directly when running the bash script.